 Ms. Daniel also enjoys volunteering for community and environmental projects including Habitat for Humanity, Heal the Bay, the Humane Society and Hope of the Valley Mission – all part of her mission to “create everywhere”.

-You may download a resume of Kim’s work experience to learn more.
+You may download contacts and a resume of Kim’s work experience to learn more.